January 2, 2026

 On January 1, Ohio’s minimum wage increased to $11 an hour for non-tipped workers and $5.50 for tipped employees.
 The increase is a result of Ohioans passing a constitutional amendment in 2006, which increases the state minimum wage every year based on the Consumer Price Index (CPI).

 The Ohio General Assembly returns to session on January 28.
 Several bills sponsored by Democrats in the House and Senate have been introduced to further increase the minimum wage to $15 an hour.
-NFIB will continue to monitor those bills and keep small business owners informed about the latest developments on minimum wage legislation.
+NFIB opposes these bills, and will continue sharing with lawmakers that the free market should dictate wages, not the government.

 For more information on the increase, please visit the Ohio Department of Commerce.

-ICYMI: Read our 2025 legislative recap explaining the small business wins and losses in the Legislature.
+ICYMI: Read our 2025 legislative recap highlighting the latest small business developments.

 NFIB is a member-driven organization advocating on behalf of small and independent businesses nationwide.